 What to look for in a quality compression arch support

-Most compression arch supports feature a stretchy material or blends of materials.
+Most compression arch supports feature a stretchy material or blend of materials.
 Spandex, polyester, rayon, nylon, Lycra and even neoprene are popular options.
-However, polyester and neoprene blends are usually the least breathable so that they can make your feet sweat.
+However, polyester and neoprene blends are usually the least breathable, so they can make your feet sweat.

 Given the stretchiness of the materials, compression arch supports usually require specialized care and cleaning.
 Always follow the manufacturer’s guidelines for the proper washing procedure because some should be hand washed and air-dried.
 You can throw other compression arch supports in your washing machine and dryer for easy cleaning.